-Title: Installing inter Installing internal insulation to walls in the workplace

-Learning outcomes Assessment criteria

-The learner will be able to: The learner can:

-2 Know how to comply with environmentally responsible work practices to meet current, legislation standards and official guidance when installing internal insulation to walls.
-2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: the workplace below ground level confined spaces at height

-tools and equipment

-materials and substances

-movement and storage of materials by manual handling and mechanical lifting

-2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to:

-• site

-workplace

-siting and location of vehicles

-• company

-• customer

-access equipment

-materials and waste storage

-the general public

-2.3 Explain the accident reporting procedures and who is responsible for making reports.

-2.4 Describe the types of fire extinguishers available when installing internal insulation to walls and describe how and when they are used in relation to:

-• water

-• CO 2

-• foam

-• powder
+Title: Installing internal insulation to walls in the workplace Learning outcomes Assessment criteria The learner will be able to: learner can: Learning outcomes mply with y responsible to meet ion official installing on to walls.
+Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • below ground level • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • materials and waste storage • the general public 2.3 the general public Explain the accident reporting procedures and who is 2.4 responsible for making reports.
+Describe the types of fire extinguishers available when installing internal insulation to walls and describe how and when they are used in relation to: • water • CO 2 • foam • powder

-Title: Installing inter Installing internal insulation to walls in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Comply with current, relevant legislation, standards and official 3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when installing internal insulation to walls in relation to the following: guidance to carry out your work and maintain safe and methods of work healthy work practices safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing internal insulation to walls in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: • fires spillages • injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work suppliers and manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH)
+Title: Installing inte rnal insulation to walls in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Comply with current, relevant legislation, standards and official 3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when installing internal insulation to walls in relation to the following: guidance to carry out your work and maintain safe and methods of work healthy work practices safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing internal insulation to walls in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: • fires spillages • injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work suppliers and manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH)